terrapower/armi/doc/user/tutorials/walkthrough_lwr_inputs.rst

 .. tip:: The full inputs created in this tutorial are available for download at the bottom of
 	this page.

+.. warning:: ARMI was historically developed in support of fast reactors and most
+    features have been used and tested in fast reactor contexts.
+This tutorial shows that simple LWR cases can be defined in input, but there is still a lot of work to make sure all ARMI capabilities are operational in this context.
+Thus, be warned that as of 2020, doing LWR analysis with ARMI will certainly require new developments.
+We are excited to expand ARMI scope fully into LWR relevant analysis.

 Setting up the blueprints
 =========================
 This tutorial is shorter than the previous, focusing mostly on the new information.